subhoney/naui_instructor_crossover/Naui Open Water Scuba Diver Instructor.md

 Additional signals that might be useful at specific sites should also be included in briefings.
 These might include descriptive gestures for a particular feature of the dive, such as the deckhouse of a wreck, or the opening of a cavern, or the signals instructors use to request students perform various skills.

 Some leaders make up a set of easily read underwater flashcards to avoid having to write frequently used messages repeatedly while diving.
 Having a set designed to communicate common instructions related to a specific activity, such as open water skill evaluations, can be very effective in keeping the activity well organized and ensuring completeness.

+### Dive Briefings and Debriefings

+Briefings are the staple of directing all types of diving.
+They provide leaders their best opportunity to motivate good diving behavior, establish rapport with the group, and reiterate important safety information.
+Conducting a good dive briefing is an acquired artful skill that improves with practice.

+Briefings usually take place at the dive site before participants don exposure suits and gear so that they are relaxed and comfortable.
+Avoid positions that place the sun or other strong light sources directly in front of the group, because that too will distract the group’s attention and make eye contact difficult.

+Each briefing is like a mini-lesson review, and though they may often seem extemporaneous, careful leaders pay attention to the details they must include.
+Using a briefing outline with written notes.
+Rehearsing until thoroughly comfortable beforehand is highly recommended.

+All briefings have elements in common.
+These are:

+- Introductions: Self, any assistants, and professional medical personnel present.
+- Area and environmental orientation: Facilities, restrictions, terrain, depths, water movement, aquatic life, hazards, navigational features, alternate exit point(s), and diving conditions.
+- Activity schedule: General Schedule of activities, i.e., entry times, dive duration, depth limits, any planned events, maximum return time, time between dives, departure time, etc. Performance requirements for training dives.
+- Instructions: Dive preparation, pre-dive checks, entry and exit techniques, diving activities/skills, ascent procedures, buddy system procedures, post-dive procedures, limits on gas supply, depth or time, touring procedures and precautions – safety, conservation, and preservation.
+- Communications: Signals as needed, such as hand, recall, whistle, light, emergency, etc.
+- Emergency procedures: Chain of command, location of emergency equipment, and access to emergency services.
+- Questions and answers.

+During training, debriefings with the entire class are part of each dive.
+While this will generally be conducted by the instructor, assistants may debrief individuals or groups with the instructor’s permission and oversight.
+The following information is appropriate for the debriefing of a training dive:

+- Restatement of dive objectives.
+- Discussion of achievement and overall performance.
+- Recognition of good performance.
+- Identification of general problems.
+- Prevention/resolution of problems.
+- Key points to remember.
+- Questions and answers.
+- Repetitive dive table calculations; logging of dive(s).